hakank/picat_regex/README.md

    ```

 the Capture is

     [hakan was a Swedish bassist,hakan,bassist]
 i.e.

    Capture[1] = "hakan was a Swedish bassist"
    Capture[2] = "hakan"
    Capture[3] = "bassist"

 This can be confusing since often one wants to ignore the first "global" capture.
-One way might be enumerate the captured fields and ignore that capture, e.g.
+One way might be enumerate the captured fields and ignore that first capture, e. g.
    ```
    Picat> regex_match_capture("^(hakank?) was a Swedish (dancer|bassist|singer|dueller)$",
             "hakan was a Swedish bassist",[_, Who, What]),